-The Social Work program does not accept or offer independent study courses for the required social work courses, which includes SOCW340 Introduction to Social Work and Social Welfare, SOCW350 Field Experience.
+The BSW program does not accept or offer independent study courses for the required social work courses.
 Individual faculty may be willing to consider elective options for independent study.

 POLICY ON CREDIT FOR PRIOR EXPERIENCE

 The Bachelor of Social Work Program at Winona State University does not evaluate or consider credit for life or work experience as a substitution for any social work course work.